Minds-On-Design-Lab/Giving-Impact-API/sections/opportunities.md

 You can retrieve a single result by sending a GET request to the URI with the following format:

 	/opportunities/{id_token}

+## Opportunities by Supporter

+You can retrieve a list of opportunities for a supporter by passing the `supporter` parameter:

+	/opportunities?supporter=name@example.com

 ## The Magic "Related" Parameter